South Korea finds no link between flu shot, boy's death as toll rises

 “So far experts said there was low possibility that the shots and deaths were related but many citizens remain anxious,” he told a meeting.

-At least 22 of the 25 confirmed cases including the boy received a free flu shot the government has allotted for about 19 million teenagers and senior citizens, and seven of the nine people investigated had underlying conditions, the KDCA said.
+At least 22 of the 25 confirmed cases, including the boy, received a free flu shot the government has allotted for about 19 million teenagers and senior citizens, while the other three paid for it.
+Seven of the nine people investigated had underlying conditions, the KDCA said.

-The agency has not yet provided details about seven new reported cases.
+The agency has not yet provided details about the 11 deaths reported overnight.

+The rising death toll has fuelled debate about whether the programme should be suspended.
+The country’s largest grouping of doctors called for a halt until the safety of the vaccines is confirmed, while a major vaccine society said inoculation should continue as no relation to the deaths have been found.

 The vaccine providers include domestic firms such as GC Pharma, SK Bioscience, Korea Vaccine and Boryung Biopharma Co Ltd, a unit of Boryung Pharm Co Ltd, along with France’s Sanofi.
 They supply both the free programme and paid services.

-KDCA director Jeong Eun-kyeong said on Thursday that those vaccines would continue to be supplied but the government might consider suspending some products that have identification numbers matching batches manufactured at the same plant on the same day if more people die using them.
+KDCA director Jeong Eun-kyeong said on Thursday that vaccines would continue to be supplied but the government might consider suspending some products that have identification numbers matching batches manufactured at the same plant on the same day if more people die using them.
+One batch consists of around 150,000 doses.

 It was not immediately clear if any of the vaccines made in South Korea were exported, or if those supplied by Sanofi were also being used elsewhere.